“Very thankful for everything they did for us. Always responsive, reassured us every step of the way and obtained a great result.”

 Any person affected by an order, decision, or award of the appeals board may, within the time limit specified in this section, apply to the Supreme Court or to the court of appeal for the appellate district in which he resides, for a writ of review, for the purpose of inquiring into and determining the lawfulness of the original order, decision, or award or of the order, decision, or award following reconsideration.
 The application for writ of review must be made within 45 days after a petition for reconsideration is denied, or, if a petition is granted or reconsideration is had on the appeal board's own motion, within 45 days after the filing of the order, decision, or award following reconsideration.

-Section 5950 provides the procedural gateway for taking a California workers' compensation dispute to the Court of Appeal after the WCAB has issued a final order.
+Labor Code 5950 provides the procedural gateway for taking a California workers' comp dispute to the Court of Appeal.
+The application must be filed within 45 days of the final WCAB order on reconsideration.

 Injured at work?
 Call (661) 273-1780

-Tap to call →Last reviewed by Eman Yazdchi, Esq., June 2026.
+Last reviewed by Eman Yazdchi, Esq., July 2026.

 Get your case evaluated in 60 seconds.